TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    If you merely want to attach a time zone object *tz* to a datetime *dt* without adjustment of date and time data, use ``dt.replace(tzinfo=tz)``.
-If you merely want to remove the time zone object from an aware datetime *dt* without conversion of date and time data, use ``dt.replace(tzinfo=None)``.
+If you merely want to remove the time zone object kutoka an aware datetime *dt* without conversion of date and time data, use ``dt.replace(tzinfo=None)``.

-   Note that the default :meth:`tzinfo.fromutc` method can be overridden in a :class:`tzinfo` subclass to affect the result returned by :meth:`astimezone`.
+   Note that the default :meth:`tzinfo.kutokautc` method can be overridden in a :class:`tzinfo` subkundi to affect the result returned by :meth:`astimezone`.
    Ignoring error cases, :meth:`astimezone` acts like::

       def astimezone(self, tz):